 NATIVE PLANTS THAT ATTRACT BUTTERFLIES | The most important plants for caterpillars are buckwheat, California lilac (Ceanothus), deerweed and milk vetch and lupines, mallows, oaks, rock cress and other mustards, and grasses.
 Unless you provide larval food plants in your garden or nearby, the number of adult butterflies will be limited.
 The butterflies of San Luis Obispo County are listed, with the host/food plant of the caterpillar.
 In most cases the food (nectar plant) of the adult butterfly is also given.

-Two Native Garden lists
+Three Native Garden lists

-Atascadero Native Garden | PDF Listing of the natives in this San Jacinto Avenue, Atascadero garden
+Atascadero Native Garden | PDF listing of the natives in this San Jacinto Avenue, Atascadero garden

 Atascadero Native Garden | PDF Listing of the natives in this Dolores Avenue, Atascadero garden